shafali03/CV/README.md

 **Lansdales Pharmacy** (Sep 2005 - Dec 2012) <br>
 Senior Technician

-* Inspire to save £20,000 a month on medicines by supplying medicines effectively from one ward to another.
+* Inspired to save £20,000 a month on medicines by supplying medicines effectively from one ward to another.

 * Managed a team of five worked efficiently maintained excellent communication between colleagues.